 Note: If you have reason to believe a person has violated registration requirements please contact local law enforcement.
 Top

 There is no Florida law that prohibits an offender from having a computer, using the Internet, having an email account, or obtaining an account on a social networking site based solely on his or her designation as a sexual offender or predator.
-However, if an offender/predator is currently under supervision, he or she may have specific guidelines/restrictions (which may include using a computer, accessing the Internet, or setting up an account with particular websites) set forth by a judge.
+However, if an offender/predator is currently under supervision with the Department of Corrections or the Department of Juvenile Justice, he or she may have specific guidelines/restrictions (which may include using a computer, accessing the Internet, or setting up an account with particular websites) set forth by a judge.
 This information can be obtained by contacting Department of Corrections or Department of Juvenile Justice directly.

-If you believe that there is any illegal material presented on a website, please contact your local sheriff's office or police department, as well as the Florida Computer Crime Center (firstname.lastname@example.org) for issues such as potential child pornography or solicitation via the Internet.
+If you believe there is any illegal material presented on a website such as child pornography or child solicitation, please contact your local sheriff's office or police department, as well as the Florida Computer Crime Center at http://www.fdle.state.fl.us/cms/FCCC/FC3-Home.aspx.
 Top

 Sexual offenders/predators reported deceased remain on the website for one year after the date of death as provided on the death certificate.
 This allows victims, the community, and local law enforcement time to be notified.
 Top

 FDLE currently has links to The National Sex Offender Public Website and other state sex offender registry websites at http://offender.fdle.state.fl.us/offender/Registries.jsp.
 Top